Fairness in Token Delegation: Mitigating Voting Power Concentration in DAOs: Related Work

 \paraib{Empirical Analyses of Delegation} Several recent empirical works examine how delegation unfolds in practice.
 Bongaerts et al.~\cite{bongaerts2025vote} analyze Uniswap governance, finding that entities with minimal self-owned voting power and those affiliated with major venture firms attract disproportionate delegations, and that prior proposal success correlates with delegation inflows.
 Messias et al.~\cite{messias2024understandingblockchaingovernanceanalyzing} find that delegation patterns often concentrate influence among a small set of actors, shaping proposal outcomes and raising concerns about the representativeness of decentralized governance.
 Fang et al.~\cite{Fang2024DelegationICIS} highlight the double-edged nature of delegation, where engagement gains are offset by tendencies to conform to the majority. \stress{These observations align with our own findings that naive delegate discovery mechanisms can amplify existing power asymmetries.}

 \paraib{Summary of Our Work} While prior studies have documented the risks of concentration and the trade-offs of delegation, they leave open questions about how well delegations reflect the underlying preferences of token holders.
-Our work addresses this gap through an empirical study of \gls{DAO} delegation that links on-chain behavior with off-chain governance discussions across 14 DAOs.
+Our work addresses this gap through an empirical study of \gls{DAO} delegation that leverages off-chain governance discussions across 14 DAOs.
 By applying \glspl{LLM} to forum data, we extract voter interests and compare them against delegate behavior, providing the first large scale measurement of interest alignment in DAO delegation.
-Our findings show that delegation is frequently misaligned, and that ranking-based discovery mechanisms exacerbate centralization.
 We argue that making alignment more transparent could help redistribute delegations more equitably and improve the fairness of DAO decision-making.